Navid-Rahimi/num2w/README.md

 # num2w
 Self-made project

-The program Converts numbers to words
-For example: 17 --> seventeen
+The program Converts the numbers to the words for example: 17 --> seventeen